DGP-Studio/Snap.Hutao.Docs/docs/en/statements/privacy-notice.md

 - hut.ao
 - snapgenshin.com
-  - We only use this domain for system emails
 - dgp-studio.cn
   - We only use this domain for public email contact
 - snapgenshin.cn
-- hutao.ao
+  - We only use this domain for system emails
 - snaphutao.com